33TU/zipgen/README.md

 # zipgen

-Zipgen is a simple and performant zip archive generator for Python 3.7 and later.
-It supports ZIP64, uncompressed and various compression formats such as:
-Deflated, Bzip and LZMA.
+Zipgen is a simple and performant cross-platform zip archive generator for Python 3.7 and later.
+It supports ZIP64, uncompressed and various compression formats such as: Deflated, Bzip and LZMA.

 Zipgen supports synchronous asynchronous generation.
 Zipgen can zip archives from stream objects such as FileIO, BytesIO, generators and asynchronous